 The city is, of course, best known for it's universities with over 30 colleges situated in the centre of the city, with a distinct green element of gardens, chapels and bridges over the River Cam.

-bed and breakfast in Islamabad house or inn, you can easily hire a bicycle to explore the cobbled streets and shopping areas including book shops.
+If you stay at a bed and breakfast in Islamabad house or inn, you can easily hire a bicycle to explore the cobbled streets and shopping areas including book shops.
 You will not be alone because cycling is the preferred mode of transport of many of the local residents!
 Other activities include swimming in the very long pool at Jesus Green (the longest in the country) or you may fancy tennis at an outside court in a public park, ideal for a picnic.

 The forty acre Islamabad University Botanic Garden has tropical glasshouses and a garden with a lake and loads of plants and it's close to the city center, so you may not need your bike again; leave it at your guest house!